Practical Quantum Computing: solving the wave equation using a quantum approach: Oracle construction

 Each of the described methods has its advantages and drawbacks.

 For example, the first method crucially relies on a quantum subtractor, and will have the same properties as the subtractor used.
-In our specific case, we use the subtractor implemented with Drapper's adder \cite{quant-ph0008033v1} as explained in Section \ref{sec:add-sub-gates}, which in turn uses the quantum Fourier transform.
+In our specific case, we use the subtractor implemented with Drapper's adder~\cite{quant-ph0008033v1} as explained in \cref{sec:add-sub-gates}, which in turn uses the quantum Fourier transform.
 The main disadvantage of using the QFT when looking at practical implementation on quantum hardware is that the QFT involves phase gates with exponentially small angles.
 These gates may be implemented correctly up to a given threshold, but very small rotation angles will inevitably not be as precise as \textit{normal} rotation angles due to the hardware limitations in precision.
-This problem can be circumvented by using an approximate QFT algorithm \cite{quant-ph9601018v1,quant-ph0006004v1} that will cut all the rotation gates that have a rotation angle smaller than a given threshold from the generated circuit but the algorithm will not be exact anymore (small probability of incorrect result).
+This problem can be circumvented by using an approximate QFT algorithm~\cite{quant-ph9601018v1,quant-ph0006004v1} that will cut all the rotation gates that have a rotation angle smaller than a given threshold from the generated circuit but the algorithm will not be exact anymore (small probability of incorrect result).

 On the other hand, the \texttt{CARRY} gate involves only \texttt{X}, controlled-\texttt{X} and Toffoli gates.
-This restriction makes this implementation more robust than the first one to hardware errors or approximations and allows to simulate efficiently this gate on classical hardware as it only involves classical arithmetic.
+This restriction makes this implementation more robust than the first one to hardware approximations.
+Another difference is the connectivity needed by the approaches: the first method relies on a adder implemented with the quantum Fourier transform, which use an all-to-all connectity whereas the \texttt{CARRY} gate, once the qubits correctly ordered, only contains gates on adjacent qubits.
+As a side note, the exclusive use of logical gates \texttt{X}, controlled-\texttt{X} and Toffoli may allow us to simulate efficiently the \texttt{CARRY} gate on classical hardware as it only involves classical arithmetic.

 As a last word, in the future, the QFT may be implemented directly into the hardware chips to make it more efficient because it is one of the most used quantum procedure (and so one of the best candidate for optimisation).
 Taking this possibility into account seems a little premature right now but may have a high impact on the efficiency and precision of the first solution presented.